victorzimmer/INF3200-1A/README.md

-Here's an improved version of your README file, with enhanced clarity, formatting, and structure:

----

 # INF-3200, Assignment 1B

 ## Overview
-This project is an implementation of a distributed key-value store, using a Chord-like Distributed Hash Table (DHT) as part of the INF-3200 Distributed Systems Fundamentals course.
+This project is an implementation of a distributed key-value store using a Chord-like Distributed Hash Table (DHT), as part of the INF-3200 Distributed Systems Fundamentals course.
 The system supports deploying multiple nodes in a network and distributing key-value pairs across them.

 ## Implementation Details